kghawes/card-game/README.md

 - **Sophisticated AI**: Smarter enemy behavior and deck strategies.

 ## License
 This is a personal project and is not intended for commercial release.
 The setting and lore are based on *The Elder Scrolls III: Morrowind*, owned by Bethesda Softworks.
 Some content or assets may be based on copyrighted material owned by Bethesda Softworks.
 This game should be considered a work of parody.
 Original code may be freely reused with credit to this project.
+See the License for more detailed information.

 ## Contact
 For feedback or contributions, open an issue on GitHub.